-The Board believes that given his experience, expertise and knowledge of the industry and the Company, Dato' Eng Kwong Gan has the most suitable attributes, and the leadership skills necessary to perform the role of Chairman of the Board.
+The Board believes that given his experience, expertise and knowledge of the industry and the Company, Dato' Eng Kwong Gan has the most suitable attributes and the leadership skills necessary to perform the role of Chairman of the Board.
 At present, the Board does not believe that there would be any material net benefit to the Company in appointing an independent Chairperson (Recommendation 2.5).

 At present, having regard to the size of the Company, and the size and composition of the Board, the Board does not consider it necessary for a nomination committee to be established.
 The typical areas of responsibility of a nomination committee are currently addressed and considered by the full Board.
-The Board is satisfied with the balance of skills, knowledge, and experience of the existing Directors, and has processes in place aimed at maintaining this balance, whilst also focusing on enhancing independence and diversity.
-These processes involve the review of the Board composition, by the Directors, in the context of a predefined skills matrix and Corporate Governance Council recommendations.
 The Board will make an assessment each year as to whether changes in circumstances justify the establishment of a nomination committee (Recommendation 2.1).